macorobots/roomac_ros/README.md

 </table>

 > **Tip**
-> All steps here will be referenced just if you had ROS installed natively.
-If you want to use only dockers instead you can use:
+> All following steps will assume that you have ROS installed natively.
+If you want to use only dockers, instead you can use:
 > ```
 > docker exec roomac_simulation bash -c \
 >  "source /home/roomac/catkin_ws/devel/setup.bash && HERE_COPY_COMMAND"